-Frank Answers: All Souls’ Day is not in Lutheran church calendars, so there’s no need to figure out when to observe it.
-Historically it was bound up with ideas about Purgatory.
+Frank Answers: All Souls’ Day is not in Lutheran church calendars because historically it was bound up with ideas about Purgatory.
 It was assumed that just about everyone who wasn’t a canonized saint was in the state of Purgatory in which their souls were being purified so that they could come into the presence of the Holy God.
-People in the Middle Ages provides what social historian John Bossy calls “charity for the dead” by arranging votive requiem masses to be offered on their behalf or by providing endowments for “chantries” — singing office of the dead — on the anniversaries of their death.
+People in the Middle Ages provided what social historian John Bossy called “charity for the dead” by arranging votive requiem masses to be offered on their behalf or by providing endowments for “chantries” — singing the office of the dead — on the anniversaries of their death.
 These acts of devotion were believed to aid in the quicker release of souls from Purgatory.
 Confraternities developed which served like burial societies, paying for the funerals and requiem masses of their members.

 Since requiem masses were votive masses—masses of special intent—they were paid for with stipends that went to the priest who offered the mass.
 Martin Luther called this the “traffic in masses” and saw it as part of the economic exploitation of the people.
 All Souls’ Day was abolished by Protestants, along with the belief in Purgatory, indulgences, and the offering of all votive masses.

 All Saints’ Day remained on Anglican and on some Lutheran calendars.
-The reformers were concerned, of course, about the cult of the saints.
+The reformers were also concerned, of course, about the cult of the saints.
 So they taught that we shouldn’t pray to the saints, but they affirmed that the saints pray for us.
 So we could sing the litany of the saints in which we ask the various saints by name to “pray for us.”
-As to the state of the faithful departed, Lutherans believed that they rest in Jesus until the resurrection of the dead and at the last judgment are covered by the righteousness of Christ.
+As to the state of the faithful departed, Lutherans believed that they rest in Jesus until the resurrection of the dead.
+At the last judgment all the baptized are covered by the righteousness of Christ.
 So we may pray for the faithful departed, reminding God to remember them and his promise given to them in Holy Baptism.

 How would this work liturgically?
 Ideally, All Saints’ Day would be observed on November 1.
 All Souls’ Day would then be observed, if not on November 2, then on the Sunday following All Saints.
 If All Saints’ Day is transferred to the following Sunday then (as the question somewhat jokingly suggests) All Souls’ Day would be observed on the second Sunday in November.
 This Sunday might be combined with the observance on November 11 of what used to be called Armistice Day and is now (in the U.S.) Veterans’ Day.
 It has become a day on which to remember those who died in the nation’s wars.
 Included in the prayers for the faithful departed would be those who gave their lives in the service of their country.
 Readings for the Liturgy would be a First Lesson from the Old Testament, psalm, Second Lesson from the New Testament and Gospel selected from the readings listed in the Order for the Burial of the Dead.

-This focus on the last things would continue on the remaining Sundays of the church year calendar with its appointed lectionary readings, concluding with Christ the King and transitioning into Advent with its apocalyptic first Sunday.
+This focus on the last things continues on the remaining Sundays of the church year calendar with its appointed lectionary readings, concluding with Christ the King and transitioning into Advent with its apocalyptic first Sunday.
 The whole month of November becomes a time of focusing on the “last things” (eschatology), both our own and this world’s.

 Pastor Frank Senn